 Ají de gallina is the quintessential Peruvian dish: it is a perfect fusion of Andean and European cuisines.
-It has roots in pre-Columbian times; the Inca people cooked a breed of chicken called the “hualpa” (which was renamed after Atahaulpa, the last Inca ruler executed by the Spanish) with hot pepper.
+It has some roots in pre-Columbian times: the Inca people cooked a breed of chicken called the “hualpa” (which was renamed after Atahaulpa, the last Inca ruler, who was executed by the Spanish) with hot pepper.
 Ají amarillo was – and still is – the most commonly used pepper in Peruvian kitchens; and it is the key flavoring ingredient in this recipe.

 Ají de gallina is a treasured national dish.
 Every Peruvian home cook has this recipe in his / her repertoire, and adds a personal spin.
 It was my husband’s childhood favorite, and he says that it is a common favorite of many Peruvian children.
 His mother made it for every birthday celebration.
 Unfortunately, I have corrupted him: he now requests my braised beef short ribs with my top-secret mango-tamarind barbecue sauce!
 But that’s another post.

 This recipe is traditionally made with non-egg-laying hens.
 Hen is older and tougher than the regular frying or roasting chickens that are commonly sold here; but is much more flavorful.
 You’ll need to boil the heck out of it to make it tender… but I promise, the flavor is well worth the extra time.
 I’m not one to promote the big-box stores… but you can often find hen in the frozen food section of that megalomaniacal corporation that starts with a “W.” If you can get a fresh hen at your local butcher or grocery store, so much the better.
 Use a whole roasting chicken if you must – but don’t use chicken breast!
 Bone chicken is essential to create a flavorful stock and moist meat.

 This dish is usually served as an entrée at home, with both rice and potatoes; and as an appetizer in restaurants, with potatoes only.